opensvc/docs.opensvc.com/source/agent.configure.gobtw.rst

 Cluster Ingress Gateway, GoBetween L4 Load Balancer
 ===================================================

 This feature is not enabled by default.

 Role
 ----

-OpenSVC users can configure an integrated load balancing service to meet their application needs.
-Indeed, OpenSVC supports L4 load balancing by adding listening ports and linking target services.
+Services with ip addresses allocated on cluster backend networks are exposable either through portmapping or through an ingress gateway.

+The GoBetween ingress gateway is a L4 load-balancer configured by a OpenSVC-specific daemon to expose services through a public ip address.

-Several ingress gateways can be running and GoBetween will create load balancer service for every OpenSVC ingress.
+Several ingress gateways can be running on the same cluster, and services can choose which gateway they want to be exposed through.

 Implementation
 --------------

-GoBetween is rolled out in a Docker container with an inital configuration enabling API Rest demand.
-A controller (The ``janitoring daemon``) is also rolled out in a Docker container, listening to server events producing load balancer configuration to be implemented by API Rest.
-OpenSVC events listened by the controller are either ingress create/update or remove (In a OpenSVC cluster, ingress is a bunch of routing rules that determine how users access services running).
-And the controller generates load balancer configuration based on OpenSVC ingress information In a nutshell:

 * A failover service.
-* The active instance runs a GoBetween load balancer process and a janitoring daemon.
+The active instance runs a GoBetween load balancer process and a janitoring daemon.
+* The GoBetween daemon is run as a docker container with an inital configuration enabling the Rest API.
+* The janitoring daemon, also run as a docker container, listens to cluster events on the opensvc daemon unix socket (bind-mounted in the container) and configures the load balancer servers through the GoBetween Rest API.
-* Each component runs as a privileged docker instance to have r/w access to the opensvc daemon unix socket.
+* The janitorinf daemon docker instance runs "privileged" to have r/w access to the opensvc daemon unix socket.
-* The janitoring daemon is tied down with a Cluster DNS to be functional.
-(See ``Preliminary steps``)
-* GoBetween build his backends list by querying the DNS servers and get those backends from SRV records.
+* The janitoring daemon depends on the Cluster DNS, as the servers backends are deduced from SRV records.

 Docker images
 +++++++++++++

 * yyyar/gobetween
-* igw_gobetween
+* opensvc/igw_gobetween

 Configure
 ---------

 Preliminary steps
 +++++++++++++++++